ESCOMP/CTSM/doc/source/tech_note/Snow_Hydrology/CLM50_Tech_Note_Snow_Hydrology.rst

    w_{liq,\, snl+1}^{n+1} =w_{liq,\, snl+1}^{n} +f_{sno} \left(q_{grnd,\, liq} +q_{sdew} -q_{seva} \right)\Delta t.

-When the liquid water within a snow layer exceeds the layer’s holding capacity, the excess water is added to the underlying layer, limited by the effective porosity (:math:`1-\theta _{ice}` ) of the layer.
+When the liquid water within a snow layer exceeds the layer's holding capacity, the excess water is added to the underlying layer, limited by the effective porosity (:math:`1-\theta _{ice}` ) of the layer.
 The flow of water is assumed to be zero (:math:`q_{liq,\, i} =0`) if the